drtamermansour/nu-ngs01/Day-5/functional-annotation.md

 10                14            95
 ```

+The above table lists bins of percent length coverage of the best matching protein sequence along with counts of proteins found within that bin.
+For example, 6 proteins are matched by 90-100% of their length.
+There are 5 matched by 80-90% of their length.
+The third column provides a running total, indicating that 11 transcripts match more than 80% of their length, and 14 transcripts match more than 70% of their length, etc.

 ## b) HMMER/PFAM Protein Domain Identification (http://hmmer.org/)

 Instead of searching aganist all known sequences, HMMER compares sequences against all known domain families using a prebuilt dataset of statistical models e.g. Pfam profiles